phpro/grumphp/doc/tasks/php_cs_fixer2.md

 You can limit the amount of rules that are being checked.
 The rules option lets you choose the exact fixers to apply.
+Using the introduced rules from php cs fixer 2 you will have to escape the rules with another @ character, e.g.

+rules: ['@@PSR2','@@Symfony']

 **using_cache**